Aliases for ALDH4A1 Gene

 ALDH4A1 (Aldehyde Dehydrogenase 4 Family Member A1) is a Protein Coding gene.
 Diseases associated with ALDH4A1 include Hyperprolinemia, Type Ii and Hyperprolinemia.
-Among its related pathways are p53 Pathway (RnD) and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
+Among its related pathways are Metabolism and Arginine and proline metabolism.
 GO annotations related to this gene include identical protein binding and electron carrier activity.

 UniProtKB/Swiss-Prot for ALDH4A1 Gene